-And it doesn’t just keep things tidy and organized, it helps the creative flow further by displaying useful related data as you’re writing in the Related Info sidebar.
+And it doesn’t just keep things tidy and organised, it helps the creative flow further by displaying useful related data as you’re writing in the Related Info sidebar.
 All sorts of useful information can be linked together, such as adding characters to scenes, or linking characters with particular locations.

-There are a bunch of other tools and features, including:
+There are a bunch of other tools in the software, including:

-- Statistics: keep track of your word count and progress against targets
+- Statistics to keep track of your word count and progress against targets

-- Exporting: transfer all your data easily to Word
+- Exporting, so you can transfer all your data easily to Word*

-There’s much more to The Novel Factory’s program than I can go into here.
+There’s much more to The Novel Factory’s program than I can go into in this limited space.

-The program is directly accessible by registering online, so can be used on any device which has the internet, including your phone for when you’re out and about.
+The program is accessible directly by registering online, so can be used on any device connected to the Internet—including your phone, when you’re out and about.